dougeby/IntuneDocs/intune/wi-fi-settings-macos.md

 > [!NOTE]
 > These settings can apply to the following enrollment types:
 >
-> - User approved enrollment
 > - Device enrollment
+> - Device enrollment with user approval: Only in per-app mode
 > - Automated device enrollment
 >
 > For more information on these enrollment types, see [nacOS enrollment](macos-enroll.md).